Laura Dawn

 Laura Dawn is an American political activist, filmmaker and singer-songwriter.
-She has been the cultural director for MoveOn.org from 2003 to 2011 and was named the organization's national creative director in 2007.
-In 2019 she helped to found progressive news aggregator Front Page Live, where she is Chief Creative Officer.
+She was the cultural director for MoveOn.org from 2003 to 2011 and was named the organization's national creative director in 2007.
+In 2011 she co-founded social justice creative agency & production group ART NOT WAR, where she is CEO & Chief Creative.

 Musical work

 In 2001, Laura Dawn released her first album Believer on Extasy International, an offshoot of Japanese label Extasy Records.
 The label folded while she was working on her second album, which was never completed.
 She was the featured vocalist on Moby's platinum selling album Hotel, and she toured the world with him for nine months in 2005.

 Her current music project, "The Little Death", is a collaboration of original songs co-written and performed with Moby, musician/composer Daron Murphy and drummer/composer Aaron A. Brooks.
 The music is inspired by vintage blues, film noir and 1960s psychedelic rock.